The next day Rei took me shopping.

 “I’m glad you are too,” I said sincerely but with a weak smile.

 Then everyone continued with what they were doing.

 The next few days were hard.
 I didn’t see Kiko at all and I was getting frustrated not knowing why.
 I didn’t go out much after that.
-Then one day it was just Tammy and I. I always spilled my thoughts and feeling with her because she would always listen and give me advice.
+Then one day it was just Tammy and I. I always shared my thoughts and feelings with her, she would always listen and give me advice.